cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 | Function body                  |                  32 |                 32 |
 | Function call                  |                   7 |                  7 |

-Searches for and binds a free unit of given type closest to the coordinates on the map given.
+Searches for and binds a free unit of the given type closest to the coordinates on the map given.
-If no free unit of given type can be found (either because none exists, or because all existing units are occupied), returns immediately.
+If no free unit of the given type can be found (either because none exists or because all existing units are occupied), the function returns immediately.

 **Inputs and outputs:**

 - `x`, `y`: position of the map to compute unit distance relative to
 - `unit_type`: type of the unit: `@flare`, `@mono`, `@poly` etc. Can be a variable.
-- `initial_flag`: initial flag to set to he freshly bound unit.
+- `initial_flag`: initial flag to set to the freshly bound unit.
-- Returns the freshly bound unit closest to given coordinates, or `null` if no free unit of given type exists.
+- Returns the freshly bound unit closest to given coordinates, or `null` if no free unit of the given type exists.

 The function doesn't use units that are controlled by a player or a different processor.